okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 <ApiLifecycle access="ie" />

-> **Note:** These instructions only apply to Identity Engine Developer Edition orgs.
+> **Note:** These instructions only apply to Okta Developer Edition orgs with Identity Engine.
 If you're not sure which solution you're using, check the footer on any page of the Admin Console.
 The version number is appended with **E** for Identity Engine orgs and **C** for Classic Engine orgs.

 The OIN Wizard testing phase uses a plugin app called the **Okta OIN Submission Tester**, which is preinstalled in your Okta Developer Edition org.
 This app requires a password-only authentication policy to run properly.